lordfpx/startingblock/README.md

 ADVANTAGES
 ----------
 - Mobile first
-- Border-box ready (even for IE 7 !)
+- Border-box ready (even for IE 7!)
-- Nested grid (you keep the same gutter !)
+- Nested grid (with the same gutter size whatever the level!)
 - Different gutter sizes depending on media-queries
 - You can remove gutters on any columns as you wish
-- "all-***" allows you to define the same style to direct children (for exemple, .all-ilbl will give display: inline-block to every direct child of this element)
+- "all-***" allows you to define the same style to all direct children (for exemple, .all-inline-block will give display: inline-block to every direct child of this element)
-- GRUNT ready !
+- GRUNT ready!

 HOW ?